fenago/machine-learning/lab_guides/lab_4.md

 **Perceptron error**

-• If the point is correctly classified:
+- If the point is correctly classified:

-o Error = 0
+    * Error = 0

-• Else, if the point is incorrectly classified:
+` Else, if the point is incorrectly classified:

-o Error = |Score|
+    * Error = |Score|

 ## Example